-The City of Milford's Department of Economic and Community Development (ECD) takes an integrative and holistic approach to positioning the City as a place to live, work, and play combining efforts with several departments and encompassing strategies through housing, community development, tourism, and business development.
-As we continue through the pandemic, the economy is in flux, inflation is rising; however, the City continues to weather the storm with growth even through economic challenges.
-The 2021 year brought challenges to business, arts, entertainment, homeownership, and infrastructure projects with much of 2021 focusing on recovery.
-Pre-pandemic regular daily functions and activities begin to normalize with less focus on keeping doors open but on new growth, boosts in tourism and events.
+The City of Milford's Department of Economic and Community Development (ECD) takes an integrative and holistic approach to positioning Milford as a place to live, work, play and learn combining efforts with several departments and encompassing strategies through housing, community development, tourism, education and business development.
+As we move through the post pandemic era, the economy is in flux, interest rates and inflation continue to rise however Milford continues to weather the storm with sustainable growth even through economic challenges.
+The 2022 year brought challenges to business, arts, entertainment, homeownership, and infrastructure projects with much of 2022 focusing on future growth and trends.
+Pre-pandemic regular daily functions have normalized with focus on new growth opportunities.